theonlypranav/ADPWebsite/README.md

 ---

 **Feel free to use this template for your own portfolio and showcase your work!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.
 Happy coding!**

+# Design change from black to a specific pattern
+# Department heads for both fests
+# Theme name in slideshow
+# developers linkedin connect to theier photos
+# All image and text to be displayed pixel wise
+#